 Andrew Sommer is a partner in Winston & Strawn’s Washington, D.C. office.
 He has nearly a dozen years of experience with intellectual property matters, with a specific focus on district court and appellate patent litigation.
 He also has experience managing and developing patent portfolios and counseling clients on a variety of intellectual property matters.

 Mr. Sommer has handled all phases of patent litigation, from the filing of a complaint through appeal.
 He has significant experience efficiently and effectively representing his clients’ interests in complex cases involving joint defense groups.
 Moreover, Mr. Sommer has experience preparing and prosecuting proceedings before the U.S. Patent Office related to patents involved in litigation.
-He recently authored a chapter in BNA’s “Drafting Patents for Litigation and Licensing,” relating to continued prosecution of a patent, which includes a detailed analysis of the new post-issuance provisions of the Leahy-Smith America Invents Act including post-grant reviews, inter partes reviews, and supplemental examination, and the Patent Office’s new rules packages for handling these proceedings.
+He recently authored a chapter in BNA’s “Drafting Patents for Litigation and Licensing,” relating to continued prosecution of a patent, which includes a detailed analysis of the new post-issuance provisions of the Leahy-Smith America Invents Act including post-grant reviews, inter partes reviews (IPRs), and supplemental examination, and the Patent Office’s new rules packages for handling these proceedings.

 Mr. Sommer took a year away from the practice of law to clerk for the Honorable Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit and served during Judge Moore’s first year on the bench.
 Before entering private practice, he was a patent examiner with the United States Patent and Trademark Office, where he examined patent applications relating to optical amplification.
 While earning his undergraduate degree, he was employed at the Laboratory for Laser Energetics, a Department of Energy laser fusion research facility.